strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaNodePoolST.md

 ## testNodePoolsRolesChanging

-**Description:** This test case verifies changing of roles in Kafka node pools.
+**Description:** This test case verifies changing of roles in KafkaNodePools.

 **Steps:**